 This game is a chance for Murray to shine against the nation’s top defense and maybe cancel out some bad memories from an otherwise sparkling career.

-Murray is the nation’s highest rated quarterback -- McCarron is second -- and the SEC’s active leader in a number of categories, including passing yards (9,399)
+Murray is the nation’s highest rated quarterback -- McCarron is second -- and the SEC’s active leader in a number of categories, including passing yards (9,399) and touchdowns (89).